 Of course any and all of the degrees that we offer are open to you, and a number of them can be completed online or at a distance from the Phoenix metro area.
 But the degrees outlined below are ones that students returning with some college credits find to be especially degree-completion-friendly.

-Integrate two concentration areas selected from more than 100 possibilities.
+Interdisciplinary Studies allows you to integrate two concentration areas selected from more than 100 possibilities.
 (Available through ASU Online and at ASU's Polytechnic, Downtown Phoenix, and Tempe campuses.)

-Develop your knowledge of leadership theory and practice and the skills to be a effective leader capable of promoting positive change in organizations.
+Organizational Leadership develops your knowledge of leadership theory and practice and the skills to be a effective leader capable of promoting positive change in organizations.
 (Available at the Polytechnic campus, at the ASU Colleges at Lake Havasu City, through ASU Online, and through the partnerships ASU@TheGilaValley, ASU@Yuma, ASU@Pinal.)